KumbleMadhu/locale_ai/README.md

 * Despite of cancelling rides, most of the people take a cab during weekends to travel from one location to another
 * Frequency of point to point travel is high, and the least is long distance.

-Therefore, the utilization rate of the cabs can be maximised by:
+Therefore, the utilization rate of the cabs can be maximized by:

 * Increasing the fare during office commute period, and during the weekends
 * Getting more cabs to do point to point and less on long distance and rental type of travel.